-To meet James now is to meet a whirlwind for Jesus!
-Confident, enthusiastic and with a deep warmth of hospitality, James is alive with God’s Spirit and is a pastor in the Myanmar Lutheran Church (MLC).
-James grew up in a village where 50 houses formed his small community.
-A village missionary evangelist who was […]
+To meet James is to meet a whirlwind for Jesus!
+Confident, enthusiastic and wit the deep warmth of hospitality, James is alive with God’s Spirit and is a pastor in the Myanmar Lutheran Church (MLC).
+James grew up in a village of 50 houses.
+Three of James’s siblings died from disease.
+During this time, a village […]

-To meet James now is to meet a whirlwind for Jesus!
-Confident, enthusiastic and with a deep warmth of hospitality, James is alive with God’s Spirit and is a pastor in the Myanmar Lutheran Church (MLC).
+To meet James is to meet a whirlwind for Jesus!
+Confident, enthusiastic and wit the deep warmth of hospitality, James is alive with God’s Spirit and is a pastor in the Myanmar Lutheran Church (MLC).

-Only five children from James’ village attended school with him, certainly not his sister whose place is was to be at home with her mother.
+Only five children from James’s village attended school with him.
+According to tradition, his sister had to stay home with her mother.
 Most of the other village boys worked on their farms and saw little need for education.
-At school, James was told that there was little hope for James and that his future in life was limited as he was ‘nothing’.
-James’ mum had a different outlook on life and encouraged him to not see himself as others saw him, but to see what God in heaven could see in him – a hope and a future.
+At school, James was told that his future was limited as he was ‘nothing’.
+However, his mum encouraged him to instead see what God in heaven could see in him, that there was hope and a future.

-In year 9, while at school, James received a message that his mother was very ill.
-When James arrived home his mother could not talk or move and as she was being taken to hospital, James was told to expect that she would die.
-As there was nothing they could do for her in hospital, James took his mum home.
+While at school in year 9, James received a message that his mother was very ill.
+When he arrived home his mother could not talk or move and, as she was being taken to hospital, James was told to expect that she would die.
+As nothing could be done for her in hospital, James took his mum home.

-It was at this time that James prayed, making it clear that he didn’t know what to do and he didn’t want to live if his mother died.
+James prayed, telling God that he didn’t know what to do and he didn’t want to live if his mother died.

 James has been in ministry ever since and knows the joy of serving Jesus.
 He understands that God does indeed have a plan for his children and that hope and purpose are gifts from God.